lRomul/ball-action-spotting/README.md

 Key points:
 * Efficient model architecture for extracting information from videos data
-* Multi-stage training (transfer learning, fine-tuning with long sequence)
+* Multi-stage training (transfer learning, fine-tuning with long sequences)
 * Fast video loading for training (GPU based, no need for preprocessing with extracting images)

 ### Model

 The model architecture is a slow fusion approach using 2D convolutions in the early part and 3D convolutions in the late.
 The architecture made one of the main contributions to the solution result.
-It raised the metric on test and challenge splits by ~0.15 mAP@1 (from 0.65 to 0.8) compared to the 2D CNN early fusion approach.
+It raised the metric on test and challenge sets by ~0.15 mAP@1 (from 0.65 to 0.8) compared to the 2D CNN early fusion approach.

 ![model](https://github.com/lRomul/ball-action-spotting/assets/11138870/8e56bf90-d117-428f-b9bd-0927dab58107)